gameman15/Register/README.md

 	-Can't return item if more than one found (fixed v1.3r6) -Sometimes customer's phone number can't be searched (user error?)
 	-Intl.
-Touch receipts still have old logo (fixed v1.3r7)
+Touch receipts still have old logo (fixed v1.3r7) -(!)Putting 0 to cancel on cash ticket check out still takes items out of the bible (fixed v1.5r7)

 Version 1.3r6:
 	-Intl.
 Touch receipts still have old logo (fixed v1.3r7) -Can close out an empty ticket (fixed v1.4r1)
-	-Adding customer to ticket not working (fixed v1.4r1)
+	-Adding customer to ticket not working (fixed v1.4r1) -(!)Putting 0 to cancel on cash ticket check out still takes items out of the bible (fixed v1.5r7)

 Version 1.3r7:
 	-Reprint ticket prints with old logo (fixed v1.3r8) -Can close out an empty ticket (fixed v1.4r1)
-	-Adding customer to ticket not working (fixed v1.4r1)
+	-Adding customer to ticket not working (fixed v1.4r1) -(!)Putting 0 to cancel on cash ticket check out still takes items out of the bible (fixed v1.5r7)

 Version 1.3r8:
 	-Can close out an empty ticket (fixed v1.4r1)
-	-Adding customer to ticket not working (fixed v1.4r1)
+	-Adding customer to ticket not working (fixed v1.4r1) -(!)Putting 0 to cancel on cash ticket check out still takes items out of the bible (fixed v1.5r7)

 Version 1.4:
 	-Can close out an empty ticket (fixed v1.4r1)
-	-Adding customer to ticket not working (fixed v1.4r1)
+	-Adding customer to ticket not working (fixed v1.4r1) -(!)Putting 0 to cancel on cash ticket check out still takes items out of the bible (fixed v1.5r7)

 Version 1.4r3:
-	-If more than one item found sometimes popup claims no items found (fixed v1.5)
+	-If more than one item found sometimes popup claims no items found (fixed v1.5) -(!)Putting 0 to cancel on cash ticket check out still takes items out of the bible (fixed v1.5r7)

 Version 1.5:
-	-(!)After scanning a barcode the program fails to continue (fixed v1.5r1) -(!)Cash/Credit buttons on new layout do not work (fixed v1.5r2) -Description for generic items is last entered barcode (fixed v1.5r6) -Transactions that use store credit give incorrect change or credit card total
+	-(!)After scanning a barcode the program fails to continue (fixed v1.5r1) -(!)Cash/Credit buttons on new layout do not work (fixed v1.5r2) -Description for generic items is last entered barcode (fixed v1.5r6) -Transactions that use store credit give incorrect change or credit card total (fixed v1.5r6) -(!)Putting 0 to cancel on CASH ticket check out still takes items out of the BIBLE (fixed v1.5r7)

 Version 1.5r1:
-	-(!)Cash/Credit buttons on new layout do not work (fixed v1.5r2) -Description for generic items is last entered barcode (fixed v1.5r6) -Transactions that use store credit give incorrect change or credit card total
+	-(!)Cash/Credit buttons on new layout do not work (fixed v1.5r2) -Description for generic items is last entered barcode (fixed v1.5r6) -Transactions that use store credit give incorrect change or credit card total (fixed v1.5r6) -(!)Putting 0 to cancel on CASH ticket check out still takes items out of the BIBLE (fixed v1.5r7)

 Version 1.5r2:
-	-Description for generic items is last entered barcode (fixed v1.5r6) -Transactions that use store credit give incorrect change or credit card total
+	-Description for generic items is last entered barcode (fixed v1.5r6) -Transactions that use store credit give incorrect change or credit card total (fixed v1.5r6) -(!)Putting 0 to cancel on CASH ticket check out still takes items out of the BIBLE (fixed v1.5r7)

 Version 1.5r3:
-	-Description for category items was generic instead of listing the category (fixed v1.5r4) -Transactions that use store credit give incorrect change or credit card total
+	-Description for category items was generic instead of listing the category (fixed v1.5r4) -Transactions that use store credit give incorrect change or credit card total (fixed v1.5r6) -(!)Putting 0 to cancel on CASH ticket check out still takes items out of the BIBLE (fixed v1.5r7)

 Version 1.5r4:
-	-Description for generic items is last entered barcode (fixed v1.5r6) -Transactions that use store credit give incorrect change or credit card total
+	-Description for generic items is last entered barcode (fixed v1.5r6) -Transactions that use store credit give incorrect change or credit card total (fixed v1.5r6) -(!)Putting 0 to cancel on CASH ticket check out still takes items out of the BIBLE (fixed v1.5r7)

 Version 1.5r5:
-	-Description for generic items is last entered barcode (fixed v1.5r6) -Transactions that use store credit give incorrect change or credit card total
+	-Description for generic items is last entered barcode (fixed v1.5r6) -Transactions that use store credit give incorrect change or credit card total (fixed v1.5r6) -(!)Putting 0 to cancel on CASH ticket check out still takes items out of the BIBLE (fixed v1.5r7)

+Version 1.5r6:
+	-(!)Putting 0 to cancel on CASH ticket check out still takes items out of the BIBLE (fixed v1.5r7)

 ========
 CHANGE LOG